 #3 Annual Limits & CZTE Contributions

 The IRS determines the annual contribution limits for the TSP each year.
 Sometimes they stay the same, sometimes they change.
-For 2018, the elective deferral limit is $18,500, up $500 from 2017!
-If you are age 50 or older, you can contribute an extra $6,000 as a catch-up contributions.
+For 2019, the elective deferral limit is $19,000, up $500 from 2018!
+If you are age 50 or older, you can contribute an extra $6,000 as catch-up contributions.

-Servicemembers that are serving in a Combat Zone with a Combat Zone Tax Exclusion (CZTE) also have the additional benefit of contributing up to $55,000 in 2018.
-Of the $55,000, up to $18,500 can be a ROTH contribution, while the remaining $36,500 must come from a traditional contribution.
+Servicemembers that are serving in a Combat Zone with a Combat Zone Tax Exclusion (CZTE) also have the additional benefit of contributing up to $56,000 in 2019.
+Of the $56,000, up to $19,000 can be a ROTH contribution, while the remaining $37,000 must come from contribution to the Traditional TSP.
 Timing is important on this one, but this Paycheck Chronicles article does a nice job of clarifying the issues.

 #4 Super Low Expense Ratio

-The TSP has a legendary super low expense ratios as compared to other retirement savings plans or investment brokers.
-In 2016, the TSP’s expense ratio was .038%.
-Think of it as having an average net expense of 38 cents per $1,000 invested.
-Now, think about if your expense ratio was .1% instead of .038%.
+The TSP has a legendary super low expense ratio as compared to other retirement savings plans or investment brokers.
+In 2017, the TSP’s expense ratio was just .033%.
+Think of it as having an average net expense of 33 cents per $1,000 invested.
+Now, think about if your expense ratio was .1% instead of .033%.
 Now you’re paying a dollar per $1,000 invested.
 Doesn’t seem like much on $1,000, but when you start accumulating hundreds of thousands of dollars over 20-40 years, it really starts to add up.

-With all the awesome benefits of contributing to a TSP, would it surprise you to know that many servicemembers are not contributing at all to the TSP?
+However, with all the awesome benefits of contributing to a TSP, would it surprise you to know that many non-BRS servicemembers are not contributing at all to the TSP?
 It literally breaks my financial heart to know this.
 Maybe they think they can’t afford to contribute.
-Or, maybe they are counting on their retirement pension.
+Or, maybe they are hopeful that they’ll retire someday and collect a military pension.
 Sometimes it’s hard to think about retirement when you are young or you are skeptical of the market.
 Or, maybe they’re counting on winning the lottery.
 Who knows why people don’t contribute to their TSP but, now you know that you are financially missing out if you don’t contribute.